Naval Mobile Construction Battalion 1: Post-war

 reorganization that created a new type of construction unit – the Mobile Construction Battalion (MCB).
 On 8 August 1949, U.S. Naval Mobile Construction Battalion 1 (MCB 1) was established at Naval Amphibious Base Little Creek, Virginia and was formally commissioned on 28 October.
 In December the battalion took part in a multi-service Operation PORTEX on Vieques, Puerto Rico.
-In 1951 homeport changed when the Battalion moved from Little Creek to Davisville, Rhode Island.
-During the next four years the Battalion would go to Puerto Rico; Guantanamo Bay, Cuba; Bermuda; Port Lyautey, French Morocco; Argentia, Newfoundland; and Rota, Spain.
-During the Korean war Alantic fleet CBs did not deploy to that theater of operations.
-In 1956, the Battalion went to Antarctica and participated in Operation Deep Freeze II.
+In 1951 homeport changed when the battalion moved from Little Creek to Davisville, Rhode Island.
+During the next four years the battalion would go to Puerto Rico; Guantanamo Bay, Cuba; Bermuda; Port Lyautey, French Morocco; Argentia, Newfoundland; and Rota, Spain.
+During the Korean war Atlantic fleet CBs did not deploy to that theater of operations.
+In 1956, the battalion went to Antarctica and participated in Operation Deep Freeze II.
 During that deployment MCB 1 had detachments on six continents.
-MCB 1 returned to Antarctica in 1961 to assemble a nuclear power plant for which the Battalion received the Navy Unit Commendation.
+MCB 1 returned to Antarctica in 1961 to assemble a nuclear power plant for which the battalion received the Navy Unit Commendation.